pastly/satis-selfauth-domains/README.txt

     2. add the self-auth domain to the server_name line(s) so nginx will correctly respond to traffic on that name too.

-    3. plan on using the macor processor m4 to find and replace text in the template file ...
+    3. plan on using the macro processor m4 to find and replace text in the template file ...

     4. decide what text m4 will be looking for.
 For example M4_SATIS_SIG ...